acorn-io/acorn-oss-workshop/steps/probes.md

 </pre>
 </details>

-Note: you can find more information about probes in [the official documentation](https://docs.acorn.io/authoring/containers#probes)
+Note: you can find more information about probes in [the Acorn documentation](https://docs.acorn.io/authoring/containers#probes)

 [Previous](./constraints.md)
 [Next](./job.md)